-This noise assessment has been undertaken to inform a Development Application (DA) for alterations and additions to the amenities building at Max McMahon Oval Rutherford, NSW.
+This noise assessment has been undertaken to inform a DA for a temporary use function centre located at 68 Phoenix Park Road Phoenix Park, NSW.

 Based on the results and the information provided regarding the development, compliance with all noise goals is expected for the development on neighbouring residences and commercial operators.
 Recommendations have been made for management to have measures in place to particularly to deal with any unexpected excessive noise from patrons.
 Therefore, from an acoustics perspective the findings suggest the proposal is acceptable.